en_USEnglish

 OpenStack graphical user interface

-Horizon is OpenStack's graphical user interface.
-It is a web-based dashboard that enables you to view and manage OpenStack resources in an intuitive and user-friendly way.
-Horizon offers a simplified user experience, enabling users of all skill levels to interact with OpenStack.
+Horizon is the graphical user interface for OpenStack.
+It is a web-based dashboard that allows you to view and manage OpenStack resources in an intuitive and user-friendly way.
+Horizon offers a user experience simplified, which allows users of all skill levels to interact with OpenStack.

-With Horizon, you can access OpenStack's various functionalities, such as creating and managing instances, networks, storage volumes, virtual images and more.
-You can also monitor instance performance, manage security policies, configure routing rules and more.
+With Horizon, you can access various OpenStack features, such as creating and managing instances, networks, storage volumes, virtual images, etc. You can also monitor instance performance, manage security policies, configure routing rules, and more.

-Horizon offers a host of features that simplify OpenStack management and administration.
-You can create customized dashboards to organize and display the information most relevant to you.
-You can also set up alarms and notifications to keep you informed of important events.
+Horizon offers many features that simplify OpenStack management and administration.
+You can create custom dashboards to organize and display the information most relevant to you.
+You can also set up alarms and notifications to be notified of important events.

-Horizon also provides access to reports and statistics on resource utilization, enabling you to optimize resource allocation and control costs.
-You can also perform automatic actions using customized scripts and workflows, to automate repetitive tasks and boost efficiency.
+Horizon also provides access to reports and statistics on resource usage, allowing you to optimize resource allocation and control costs.
+You can also perform automated actions using custom scripts and workflows to automate repetitive tasks and improve efficiency.

 Image management with Glance